bhuvan2205/DSA/README.md

 </pre>

 <b>Naive Solution:</b>
-Straightforward attempt to solve solution.
-In some cases, might not be the best solution.
+<p>Straightforward attempt to solve solution.
+In some cases, might not be the best solution.</p>

 <b>Trivial Solution:</b>
-Best approach to solve the problem or optimal solution.
+<p>Best approach to solve the problem or optimal solution.</p>

 # Algorithms